apereo/cas/docs/cas-server-documentation/installation/SPNEGO-Authentication.md

 </dependency>
 ```

-You may also need to declare the following Maven repository in
+You may also need to declare the following repository in
 your CAS overlay to be able to resolve dependencies:

 ```xml